 LEAs must issue written notice prior to initiating the reevaluation process and may do so via the prior written notice portion of the Prior Written Notice for a Reevaluation and Request for Consent form.
 As part of the reevaluation process, the IEP team and other qualified professionals, as appropriate, will review existing evaluation data and on the basis of that review, including input from the student's parents, identify what additional data, if any, are needed to determine whether the student continues to have a disability and the educational needs of the student.
 If the IEP team and parents determine that additional data are necessary to complete the reevaluation the LEA must obtain parent consent and may do so by using the consent portion of the Prior Written Notice for a Reevaluation and Request for Consent form.
-Because the Prior Written Notice for Reevaluation and Request for Consent form acts as both prior written notice and the LEA's request for consent, the IEP team should have a discussion early in the process to determine an agreed upon course of action (i.e., if the LEA and family communicate early on and it's clear that additional data are going to be needed then the LEA can mark the appropriate box and issue the Prior Written Notice for a Reevaluation and Request for Consent form.)
 The next step is to complete the Reevaluation Report by its due date, regardless of whether it is based upon existing data and/or additional data.